Jpunt/green-light/docs/browser.md

   .init()
   .then(() => {
     return GreenLight.runBrowser({
-      baseUrl: 'http://localhost:8000' // or wherever your project is running });
+      baseUrl: 'http://localhost:8000' // or wherever your target is running });
   })
 });